zerotier/libzt/README.md

 *NOTE: For Android/Java (or similar) which use JNI, the socket API's error codes are negative values encoded in the return values of function calls*
 *NOTE: For protocol-level errors (such as dropped packets) or internal network stack errors, see the section `Statistics`*

+<div style="page-break-after: always;"></div>

 # Common pitfalls

   - If you have started a node but have not received a `ZTS_EVENT_NODE_ONLINE`:
     - You may need to view our [Router Config Tips](https://zerotier.atlassian.net/wiki/spaces/SD/pages/6815768/Router+Configuration+Tips) knowledgebase article.
-Sometimes this is due to a firewall/NAT settings.
+Sometimes this is due to firewall/NAT settings.

   - If you have received a `ZTS_EVENT_NODE_ONLINE` event and attempted to join a network but do not see your node ID in the network panel on [my.zerotier.com](my.zerotier.com) after some time:
     - You may have typed in your network ID incorrectly.
     - Used an improper integer representation for your network ID (e.g. `int` instead of `uint64_t`).

  - If you are unable to reliably connect to peers:
     - You should first read the section on **Connecting and communicating with peers**.
-There are subtle difference you should be aware of.
     - If the previous step doesn't help move onto our knowledgebase article [Router Config Tips](https://zerotier.atlassian.net/wiki/spaces/SD/pages/6815768/Router+Configuration+Tips).
 Sometimes this can be a transport-triggered link issue, and sometimes it can be a firewall/NAT issue.

  - API calls seem to fail in nonsensical ways and you're tearing your hair out: